ibm-cloud-docs/power-iaas/ha-dr-public-cloud.md

 - Select **Different Server** from the **Colocation Rules** field when you are creating the virtual servers that are part of the PowerHA SystemMirror cluster.
 Selecting **Different Server** ensures that the different logical partitions (LPARs) that might be a part of the PowerHA SystemMirror cluster are not deployed on the same host.

-- Select **On** from the **Shareable** field when you create storage volumes for the virtual severs that are part of the PowerHA SystemMirror cluster.
+- Select **On** from the **Shareable** field when you create storage volumes for the virtual servers that are part of the PowerHA SystemMirror cluster.

 - You do not have access to the HMC, VIOS, and the host system on {{site.data.keyword.powerSys_notm}}.
 Therefore, any PowerHA SystemMirror functions that require access to these capabilities, such as Resource Optimized High Availability (ROHA) and Active Node Halt Policy (ANHP), are not available.
 However, PowerHA SystemMirror 7.2.6 SP1 or later versions support Resource Optimized High Availability (ROHA) functions.
-For more information about configuring and by using ROHA with {{site.data.keyword.powerSys_notm}}, see [Resource Optimized High Availability in Cloud](https://www.ibm.com/docs/en/powerha-aix/7.2.x?topic=administering-resources-optimized-high-availability-in-cloud){: external}
+For more information about configuring and using ROHA with {{site.data.keyword.powerSys_notm}}, see [Resource Optimized High Availability in Cloud](https://www.ibm.com/docs/en/powerha-aix/7.2.x?topic=administering-resources-optimized-high-availability-in-cloud){: external}.

-Licenses that are purchased outside a subscription model license are not eligible to be used in the {{site.data.keyword.powerSys_notm}}.
+Licenses that are purchased outside a subscription model are not eligible for use with {{site.data.keyword.powerSys_notm}}.
 {: note}